 Why the Textile Industry is Relying on Certification Now More Than Ever

-NSF’s independent, third-party validation of textile content claims can support and protect your brand by demonstrating your commitment to sustainability and traceability, as well as strengthen customer trust in farm and animal welfare-related product claims.
+NSF’s independent, third-party verification of preferred material content claims can support and protect your brand by demonstrating your commitment to sustainability and traceability, as well as strengthen customer trust in recycled, organic, social accountability, environmental, chemical and animal welfare-related product claims.

 The OCS provides a consumer-facing certification mark and identifies permitted labeling language for products and organizations to communicate their certification to customers.
 Consumers can trust OCS certified product claims.

 Certifying to a down standard demonstrates your commitment to the best waterfowl welfare practices.

 Both the Global Traceable Down Standard (Global TDS), developed by NSF International, and Textile Exchange’s Responsible Down Standard (RDS) ensure that down in garments and other household and commercial products comes from a responsible source that respects animal welfare, such as prohibiting live-plucking and force-feeding.